Lodin/tslint-config-poetez/README.md

 * `typedef` applies only for:
   * `call-signature`
   * `parameter`
-* `variable-name` allows to use leading underscore.
+* `variable-name` allows to use leading underscore and Pascal naming style.
 * `export-name` is disabled,
 * `no-unsafe-any` is disabled